Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Related Works

 \section{Related Works}

 This research most closely relates to studies exploring user engagement dynamics with various social media content.
 Our main contribution lies in the novel analysis of interaction disparities between public and private news article sharing on Facebook, particularly concerning articles with varying bias and reliability.
-Examining interactions depth provides another level of depth to our analysis and findings.
+Examining interactions depth adds another layer to our analysis and findings.

-There exist studies that partially touch upon some dimensions highlighted in this paper.
-However, as discussed in the introduction, the vast majority of these works, particularly pertaining to Facebook, predominantly concentrate on the platform's public sphere, neglecting to provide a comparative analysis with the private or combined sphere.
+There exist studies that partially touch upon some of the dimensions highlighted in this paper.{that partially address some dimensions highlighted in this paper.} However, as discussed in the introduction, the vast majority of these works, particularly pertaining to Facebook, predominantly concentrate on the platform's public sphere.
 To contextualize our study within the context of the existing literature and to highlight the novelty of our contribution, we next describe the most closely related works.